duk-studios/duk/duk_renderer/README.md

     }

-    //Event listeners are set up to respond to window close and destroy events. listener.listen(window->window_close_event, [&window] {
+    //Event listeners are set up to respond to window close and destroy event. listener.listen(window->window_close_event, [&window] {
         std::cout<<"The window is closed!" << std::endl;
         window->close();